 The ‘advertising wars’ continued into the following year, with Qantas using visuals to illustrate why Clipper Class was more akin to economy, and why Qantas business class was different.

 Hinting at Pan Am’s Clipper Class, the ad reads: “They say they might leave the middle seat in a row of three vacant if possible, but you’re still in what you paid for, an economy class seat.
 Fly Qantas Business Class, and we’ll guarantee you’ll never be more than one seat from the aisle.”

 “Yes, you pay a little more for Qantas Business Class, but then you owe it to yourself,” the ad justifies.

 The following year, Pan Am finally conceded the business class battle, taking on board Qantas’ concept of a more comfortable and spacious seat not otherwise found in economy, making Clipper Class 2.0 Pan Am’s true Business Class 1.0.

 So: did Qantas really 'invent' business class?

-As history shows, Qantas was neither the first airline to offer a ‘better than economy, but less than first class’ experience, nor the first airline to actually use the term “business class”, the title for which belongs to Thai Airways.
+As history shows, Qantas was neither the first airline to offer a ‘better than economy, but less than first class’ experience, nor the first airline to actually use the term “business class” (that trophy belongs to Thai Airways).

 However, capping years of innovation by a number of airlines, Qantas was the first to pull together the complete business class package as a true 'mid-tier' cabin and travel experience: not just an economy class seat with a few nice extras, but a rounded bundle of benefits both in the air and on the ground, sold – and priced – as a pleasingly superior alternative to economy.